ralef7/JavaCodeImageShop/ReadMe.md

 feature.)
 For the most part, it functions to spec.
 Again, I was provided base code in ImageTransform that I use for the various image transformations.

+This project requires java 8 compatibility to run.
+Clone and import the project into Intellij or some other IDE of the best viewing of code.
+Run the application through MainApp.

 proImageshop Readme: